Sinead0123/alx-higher_level_programming/README.md

-0x00.
-Python - Hello, World
+0x09.
+Python - Everything is object